NotChristianGarcia/CI-Components-Catalog/README.md

 The CI Components Catalog is designed to use Tapis authentication and authorization.
 Certain components in the catalog are restricted to members of ICICLE.

-In order to leverage Tapis auth in the catalog running locally, you need to configure it with a Tapis OAuth client.
+In order to leverage Tapis authn/z in the catalog running locally, you need to configure it with a Tapis OAuth client.
 Generating an OAuth client can be done following the steps below; see the [docs](https://tapis.readthedocs.io/en/latest/technical/authentication.html#oauth-clients) for more details.